 We've labelled this section "Awards & Leadership" instead of "Extracurricular" section for two reasons:

-2. Extracurricular activities are less important for technical roles like software engineer.
+- Extracurricular activities are less important for a technical role like a software engineer

 The more experience you have, the easier it should be for you to find two or three strong bullet points that demonstrate leadership (outside your day-to-day work) or awards.